tblackwe/UKFFBot/README.md

 - `player_map`: Map the Sleeper User IDs of your league members to their corresponding Slack display names.
 This is crucial for the `@mention` functionality to work correctly.
 - `drafts`: This section is managed by the `/registerdraft` command and stores the active draft ID and the channel it's linked to.
 - `drafts`: This section is managed by the bot.
-It stores the active draft ID, the channel it's linked to, and the last known pick count for monitoring.
+It stores an object where each key is a registered Sleeper Draft ID.
+The value contains the `slack_channel_id` it's linked to and the `last_known_pick_count` for monitoring.

 ```json
 {